niwa/niwa-location-picker/README.md

 This event is being triggered after a succesfull search for the entered place / address.

+#### CLICKED_ON_LONLAT
+This event is being triggered after clicking on the map.
+It will return the lon/lat for the click event.
 ## Adding / removing markers

 ### addMarker